-Fast forward to today and the work done by?S?ddeutsche Zeitung?and the?International Consortium of Investigative Journalists?on the Panama Papers.?The big difference is the number of documents and the time it took to break their first story.
+Given a potential lead, the team of journalists in Spotlight would start with a few names and boxes of documents and clippings to start their research.
+They would meticulously take notes, flagging items of interest as they went through rounds of interviewing people and getting more records.Fast forward to today and the work done by?S?ddeutsche Zeitung?and the?International Consortium of Investigative Journalists?on the Panama Papers.?The big difference is the number of documents and the time it took to break their first story.
 In this case, investigators had to sort through 11.5m records.
 How did the journalists investigating the Panama Papers manage in just six months to follow so many lines of questioning and unexpected connections to achieve the results we have seen so far?
 Thanks to new technologies, investigators were able to start following leads through this vast operation with just a few keystrokes.

 Unravelling a tangled web of informationIn Spotlight, the journalists happen across an investigation that turns out to be much bigger than they originally expected.
 They start looking for a better way to explore their theories due to time pressures.
 They look for patterns that might indicate how to find ?more records like these.?
 Eventually, they hit the jackpot when they find a large series of books, essentially paper databases that hold records going back many years.
 The film brings to light the hard work of investigative journalism as they pore over the records one by one with a ruler and a pen, circling those that match the patterns they feel are key to their story.
 Read more movie-related articles:

 - 12 fictional characters that leaders can learn from